 South Ridge (class 3): Take the right fork that heads around the east flank of the south ridge.
-After a couple of hundred yards, leave this trail and strike upslope to gain the crest of the ridge, where you will find a path.
+After a couple of hundred yards, strike upslope to gain the crest of the ridge, where you will find a path.
 Follow the ridgecrest.
-After a short knife-edged section, a class 4 rock step is passed by traversing left about a hundred feet onto the west face on a sheep trail (on descent, this bypass is a little bit difficult to spot).
-Continue easily to the top.
+Some easy scrambling begins at about 3500 feet.
+After a short knife-edged section, a class 4 rock step can be bypassed by traversing left about a hundred feet onto the west face on a sheep trail (on descent, this bypass is a little bit difficult to spot).
+Regain the ridge crest and continue easily to the top.

 Falls Lake Route (class 2): Take the left fork and ascend gently over broad tundra meadows to pretty Falls Lake, elevation 2900.
 From the lake, continue east to the low point in the ridge ahead, which connects Peak 3920 with South Suicide.
 Once on the ridge, turn right and sramble easily to the top.